ianzy/githooks/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself (recommended if you use `bundle install --path vendor/bundle`):

     $ gem install githooks